RasaHQ/taipo/README.md

 This app contains tools for data quality in Rasa.
 It can generate augmented data but it can also check for bad labels in your training data.
-The hope is this tool contributes to data that leads to more robust models.
+The hope is that this tool contributes to data quality that leads to more robust models.

 Feedback on Non-English languages is *especially* appreciated!